+There are two different types of data for advertising: deterministic and panel data.
 Deterministic data is data built on actual consumer behavior.
-In contrast, panel data is modeled and based on a sample set of users.
+In contrast, panel data is modeled and based on a sample set of customer data.
 If deterministic data is available – use it.
 Deterministic data, which reflects what consumers really do in their daily lives, will always be more accurate than panel data, which makes assumptions about the behavior of consumers with similar characteristics.
 However, not all deterministic data is created equal.
 For this reason, you’ll also want to understand how your data provider is validating their results.

-If the geo-fence is dropped as a pin with surrounding radius, however, the geo-fence may overlap adjacent businesses, resulting in attendances captured at the children’s toy store or insurance company next door.
-Some data providers use grid systems that register the activity of consumers observed at all businesses within a city block-sized area.
-While useful to understand the composition of a shopping center or neighborhood, it’s not a good fit for our sample campaign.
+If the geo-fence is drawn as a pin with surrounding radius, it may overlap adjacent businesses, resulting in attendances captured at the restaurant or clothing boutique next door.
+Some data providers use grid systems that register the activity of customers observed at all businesses within a city block-sized area.
+While useful to understand the composition of a shopping center or neighborhood, it’s not a good fit for this ad campaign.

 For this reason, it’s essential to understand the precision of the geo-fences used to capture consumer attendances.
 Polygonal geo-fences are the most precise, and come closest to reflecting the actual size of the venue in question.
 Other geo-fencing methods will yield audiences with a greater margin of error, reflecting the geo-fence’s overlap with adjacent venues or businesses.